 Over time, the filter in your furnace will collect dust, dander, pollen, and other irritants.
 You should change the filter once every three months at a minimum.
 In some homes, you may need to change your HVAC filter as often as once a month.
 Check the filter for visible dirt and dust monthly and make the swap at least quarterly throughout the year.
 Changing the filter at the beginning of the heating season will help get your system off to a great start.

 Adjust the Thermostat

 As the weather shifts, so too should your thermostat settings.
 When you’re using air conditioning in the warm weather months, you want to keep the home as warm as you comfortably can for the best AC efficiency.
 The opposite is true in winter.

 Adjust your thermostat to a cooler temperature.
 If you have a programmable thermostat, input temperatures that are even lower at night and during any hours when the home is unoccupied.

-Contact Pivotal Home Solutions for all your heating services.
+Contact Oncourse Home Solutions for all your heating services.
 If you’re ready to schedule that tune-up, reach out now.